hadley/adv-r/Functionals.md

 }
 ```

-This is a common situation when you're writing simulations: one of the random parameters in your simulation may be how many times it is run.
+This is a common situation when you're writing simulations: one of the random parameters in your simulation may be how many times a process occurs.

 In some cases, like above, you may be able to remove the loop by recongnising some special feature of the problem.
 For example, the above problem is counting how many times a Bernoulli trial with p = 0.1 is run before it is successful: this is a geometric random variable so you could replace the above code with `i <- rgeom(1, 0.1)`.
-Similar to solving recurrence relations, this is extremely difficult to do in general, but you'll get big gains if you manage to.
-In most cases it is difficult to write code like that efficiently in R, and if you are calling the code a lot, you may need to convert it to [[C++|Rcpp]].
+Similar to solving recurrence relations, this is extremely difficult to do in general, but you'll get big gains if you can do it for your situtation.

-It's certainly possible to write functions that encapsulate these types of loops, but they are not built in to R. Whether or not it's worth building your own function depends on how often you'll be using, and how much more expressive a better function name would be.

-It is also possible to create more sophisticated control flow structures by [[computing on the language]] - developing these might be appropriate if you have a special need not otherwise met, e.g. you want to access a variable defined elsewhere, but this come with a high cost of increased complexity, and will be harder for new readers of the code to understand.

-Often the trick is to not to solve the problem in complete generality, but identify what patterns common recur in your code, and then develop functions to automate them.
-Once you have done this a few times, you might start to recognise bigger patterns.

 ## A family of functions

 The following case study shows how you can use functionals to start small, with very simple functions, then build them up into more complicated and featureful tools.
-We'll start with a simple idea, adding two numbers together, and show how we can extending to summing any number inputs, or computing parallel sums, or cumulative sums, and sums for arrays in various structures.

-We'll start with addition, and show how we can use exactly the same ideas for multiplication, smallest and largest, and string concatenation to generate a wide family of functions, including over 20 functions provided in base R.
+We'll start with a simple idea, adding two numbers together, and show how we can extend it to summing multiple numbers, computing parallel sums, cumulative sums, and sums for arrays.
+While we'll illustrate the ideas with addition, and you can use exactly the same ideas for multiplication, smallest and largest, and string concatenation to generate a wide family of functions, including over 20 functions provided in base R.

 We'll start by defining a very simple plus function, that takes two scalar arguments: